connectomicslab/connectomemapper3/docs/datalad.rst

         sebastientourbier/connectomemapper-bidsapp:<VERSION_TAG> {cmd}"

 where:

-* `--call-fmt` specifies a custom docker run command where the current directory is assumed to be the BIDS root directory and retrieve with `"$(pwd)"` and the output directory is inside the `derivatives/` folder.
+* `--call-fmt` specifies a custom docker run command.
+The current directory is assumed to be the BIDS root directory and retrieve with `"$(pwd)"` and the output directory is inside the `derivatives/` folder.